FortiGeek/fortigeek.github.io/README.md

 - Monitor traffic flowing in and out of the interfaces.
 ## HA - CONFIG

->[!CAUTION]
->HA heartbeat packets should be _**encrypted and authenticated**_ if the cluster interfaces that send HA heartbeat packets are also connected to the networks.

 >[!IMPORTANT]
 >where members are in different locations, ensure the heartbeat lost intervals and thresholds are longer than the possible latency in the links